 Stephen C. Johnson began serving as the Vice President of Mortgage Operations of the Company and as the President of SecurityNational Mortgage on January 1, 2016.
-On October 1, 2015, the Company's Board of Directors appointed Mr. Johnson to replace J. Lynn Beckstead, Jr. who had served as the Company's Vice President of Mortgage Operations from 2003 until his retirement on December 31, 2015 and as President of SecurityNational Mortgage from 1993 until his retirement on December 31, 2015.
-Prior to Mr. Johnson's new appointment, her.
-Johnson served as Executive Vice President and Chief Operating Officer of SecurityNational Mortgage, positions he had held since 2012.
+Prior to Mr. Johnson's appointment as President of SecurityNational Mortgage, Mr. Johnson served as Executive Vice President and Chief Operating Officer of SecurityNational Mortgage, positions he had held since 2012.
 From 2002 to 2012, Mr. Johnson served as Vice President and Chief Operating Officer of SecurityNational Mortgage.
-From 2000 to 2002, he served as Vice President of Operations of SecurityNational Mortgage.
+From 2000 to 2002, he served as Vice President of Operations of SecuityNational Mortgage.

-From 1998 to 2000, Mr. Johnson served as Senior Vice President of Real Estate of Bank of Utah.
-From 1997 to 1998, Mr. Johnson served as Manager of Mortgage Lending of Barnes Banking.
-During the period from1982 to 1997, Mr. Johnson served as Vice President of Secondary Marketing of Western Mortgage Loan Company.
 Mr. Johnson holds a B.A. degree in International Relations from Brigham Young University and Master's degree in International Management and Finance from the American Graduate School of International Management (Thunderbird).
 From 1995 to 1998, Mr. Johnson was an instructor in Finance and Economics at the University of Phoenix.